 A rating of SPF 15 means that 93% of photons are blocked from being absorbed.
 Only 7% of photons can enter your skin.
 SPF 15 is ideal for people who have occasional exposure, like walking your dog or driving to work.

-2. SPF 30 or higher – SPF 30 gives you 97% protection against UVB rays; only 3% of photons would be able to penetrate your skin.
+2. SPF 30 sunscreen for face – SPF 30 gives you 97% protection against UVB rays; only 3% of photons would be able to penetrate your skin.
 SPF 30 is good for outdoor activities such as running, hiking, and outdoor sports.
 Most dermatologists recommend SPF 30 or higher.

-3. SPF 50 or higher – SPF 50 sunscreen gives you better protection to your skin by filtering 98% of UVB rays.
+3. SPF 50 sunscreen for face – SPF 50 sunscreen gives you better protection to your skin by filtering 98% of UVB rays.
 Only 2% of photons penetrate your skin.
 SPF 50 sunscreen only gives you 1% more protection over SPF 30.
 You can choose either SPF 30 or 50 according to your sun exposure because no sunscreens offer 100% protection from UVB rays.

 PA rating in sunscreen